Abnormal Pap Smear

 During the process of collecting cells for the Pap smear, you lie on a table with your feet in stirrups.
-Dr. Bracy uses a speculum to widen your vaginal walls, and with a swab takes a sample of your cervical cells.
-During the procedure, you may have some discomfort, but it usually goes away shortly after the procedure.
+Dr. Bracy uses a speculum to widen your vaginal walls, and a brush to take a sample of your cervical cells.
+During the procedure, you may have some discomfort or spotting but it usually goes away shortly after the procedure.

 Dr. Bracy sends the cells to a lab for testing.
 She will then notify the patient if a follow-up visit or repeat pap is needed once the results are received.